ORPHAN INDICATION: CHARCOT-MARIE-TOOTH DISEASE TYPE 1A

 TWO INTERNATIONAL PHASE 3 TRIALS WITH PXT3003 ONGOING

 PLEO-CMT is a pivotal, multi-center, randomized, double blind, placebo-controlled, three-arm Phase 3 study that was initiated in December 2015 and has enrolled 323 patients with mild to moderate CMT1A in 30 sites across Europe, the U.S. and Canada.
-Diagnosis of CMT1A has been confirmed genetically through detection of PMP22 gene duplication.
 Over 15 months, Pharnext will compare in parallel groups the efficacy and safety of two orally administered doses of PXT3003 to placebo.
 Efficacy will be assessed through one primary endpoint: change in the ONLS score at 12 and 15 months of treatment to measure improvement of patients’ disability with PXT3003.
 Additional secondary outcome measures will be assessed including functional and electrophysiological endpoints.
-A nine month follow-up study is planned thereafter, where all patients who will have completed the first 15 months, will receive the active PXT3003 dose.

 PLEO-CMT-FU is an international, multi-center, double blind, nine-month, Phase 3 follow-up extension study that was initiated in March 2017.
 PLEO-CMT-FU is designed to assess the long-term safety and tolerability of PXT3003.
 All randomized patients who have completed the primary PLEO-CMT trial (i.e. 15-month double-blind treatment with two active doses of PXT3003 versus placebo) will be eligible to continue or initiate treatment with PXT3003 in this nine-month extension study.
 Patients randomized to PXT3003 in the primary trial will continue in PLEO-CMT-FU at the previously assigned dose while those who received placebo will be randomized to one of two PXT3003 active doses.